JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 set JTSDK_HOME=D:\JTSDK-Tools
 ```

-The same would be true, and would follow the same syntax if:
+The same would be true, and follows the same syntax if:
 1. The system has several (more than two) physical hard drives.
-2. The system has multiple partitions on a single dirve.
+2. The system has multiple Windows partitions on a single dirve.

 Setting `JTSDK_HOME` in a Windows Console Manually will NOT retain the setting
 if the current console is closed.
 Likewise, if you have two consoles open,
-setting the variable in Console-1 will NOT make the variable known to Console-2.
+setting the variable in Console-1 will *NOT* make the variable known too nor
+available in Console-2.

 ## Individual Guides

 Each activity in regards to installation or configuration has its own guide.
 Every effort has been made to make each guide informative, yet direct and to the
 point.
-The guides are not intended to be a tutorial covering the the subject area.
+The guides are *NOT* intended to be a tutorial covering the the subject
-Most of the tools have extensive documentation by the original authors, often
+area.
+Most tools have extensive documentation by the original authors, often
 located within the applicaiton folder structure.

 ## Choosing 64-bit or 32-bit

 For the most part, any tool that is used to compile--either in-part or whole--
 WSJT applications should be 32-bit on Windows.
 Tools such as Git, Dotnet, 7-Zip,
 RapidEE, and others, can be 64-bit as they are tools to help users with